Sentinel Lymph Node Biopsy

 For example, a woman with breast cancer who has a sentinel lymph node biopsy will usually have the tissue sample removed from the lymph nodes located under her arm.
 If the examination of the tissue does not show signs of cancer cells, it is not likely that the cancer has spread beyond the breast area.

 Sentinel node biopsy is sometimes used instead of conventional lymph node dissection for staging cancer.
-It allows a doctor to obtain accurate information about the entire lymphatic system without making a person have more invasive surgery.
+It allows a doctor to obtain accurate information about the entire lymph system without making a person have more invasive surgery.

 eMedicineHealth Medical Reference from Healthwise